coryzibell/carrier98/docs/index.md

 4. **Self-describing** - Schema embedded in the payload
 5. **Dense** - Smaller than JSON, smaller than TOON

-> *"The code of the Matrix isn't English - it's too dense.
-But a human can see patterns."*
+> *"The image translators work for the construct program - but there's way too much information to decode the Matrix.
+I don't even see the code.
+All I see is blonde, brunette, redhead."*

 ---